Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 5.
 US Census TIGER Line Website  </figcaption>
   </figure> <br>

   <p> Choose 2023 as the year for the boundary file.
 The 2020-2022 vintages would also work without issues.
-The data can be downloaded via the the web interface or the ftp archive.
+The data can be downloaded via the web interface or the ftp archive.
 The web interface is more user friendly, so choose it first.
 Here, there are dropdown boxes for the year and layer type.
 Make sure 2023 is selected for the year and census tracts are selected for the layer as shown in Figure 6 below.   </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/h6e0Fp5.jpeg" alt="US Census Tiger Line Web Interface" style="width:100%;max-width:625px">